LunarG/VulkanTools/layersvt/README.md

 ### View Frames Per Second
 layersvt/monitor.cpp - utility layer that will display an applications FPS in the title bar of a windowed application.

+### Device Simulation
+layersvt/device_simulation.cpp (name='VK_LAYER_LUNARG_device_simulation') - A utility layer to simulate a device with different capabilities than the actual hardware in the system.
+See device_simulation.md for details.

 ## Using Layers

 1. Build VK loader using normal steps (cmake and make)